ga-wdi-remote/js-hw-express/README.md

 app.set('views', './views');
 ```

 4. Create a `views` folder in `pizza-express`.
-We are going to create 3 view (Handlebars) files, 1 for each route.
+We are going to create 4 view (Handlebars) files, 1 for each route + 1 layout file.
 Make sure these are INSIDE the `views` folder:
   - layout.hbs
+  - index.hbs
   - toppings.hbs
   - order.hbs